Briontechnology/QuantumAion-Functional-Prototype/README.md

 To assemble and compile the Quantum ULLM as a complete Large Language Model, follow these steps:

 Step 1: Configure the System
-Set up necessary configuration parameters by editing config.py to align with your quantum backend and environment settings.
+Set up necessary configuration parameters by editing config.py to align with your backend and environment settings.

 Step 2: Compile Quantum Components
 Run the following scripts to compile individual components, which will be integrated into the full ULLM: